thogebati/master-thesis/README.md

 bash init.sh
 ```

-To make sure all necessary packages are installed, use the created virtual environment in the .venv folder when running the Jupyter Notebooks.
+To make sure all necessary packages are installed, use the in the init script created virtual environment in the .venv folder when running the Jupyter Notebooks.

 # Running the code to get the final results